 Investing in risk reduction and building resilience saves more than lives and livelihoods it is also a good return on investment.
 Every US$1 invested in risk reduction and prevention can save up to US$15 in post-disaster recovery.
 Every US$1 invested in making infrastructure disaster-resilient saves US$4 in reconstruction.

-Given our extraordinary and growing mandate in an increasingly risk-driven and risk-aware world, UNDRR’s average recurring budget is very small.
-We operate efficiently, looking to invest where our input makes the biggest difference and presents the best value for money.
+Given our extraordinary mandate and the multi-dimensional nature of risk and the cascading impacts, UNDRR’s average recurring budget is very small.
+We operate efficiently, looking to invest where our work has the greatest impact and presents the best value for money.

-Donors in 2018 included governments, private sector, foundations and other institutions as follows:
+Donors in 2018 and 2019 included governments, the private sector, foundations and other institutions.